uos/minot/docs/docs/installation.md

 Select some lines and run them with `Run Selection` or use the Command Palette <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd> and type "minot" to also see their keybindings.

-## Tree-sitter Support
+## Tree-sitter

-Minot comes with support for Tree-sitter syntax highlighting outside of VS Code.
+Minot comes with Tree-sitter syntax for highlighting outside of VS Code.
 See [this repository](https://github.com/stelzo/tree-sitter-minot) for instructions on how to add Minot support to the Helix editor or use the repository for other editors that support Tree-sitter grammars.

 ## Advanced